 Hot flashes can be caused by various other factors, apart from menopause.
 Let’s discuss the chief culprits of non-menopausal hot flashes.

 Side Effect of Certain Medications

 Side effects of medications may include hot flashes.
 Some examples include drugs prescribed to treat pain, osteoporosis, melancholy, anxiety, or hormonal imbalances.

 In addition, nitroglycerin, calcium channel blockers, ED prescriptions, such as tadalafil (Cialis), sildenafil (Viagra), and vardenafil (Levitra) are also triggers for hot flashes.
 Talk to your doctor and ask for a professional opinion if you experience such side effects.

-Weight & Diet
+Effect of Weight & Diet

 Hot flashes can be generated by sensitivity to alcohol, sugar, caffeine, or monosodium glutamate (MSG).
 Due to their physiological effects on the body, spicy meals may trigger hot flashes in some people.
 Overweight women, whether or not menopausal, are more prone to hot flashes.
 Making simple changes in your diet can be greatly helpful in avoiding this type of non-menopausal hot flashes.

 Some women may have hot flashes due to pregnancy-induced hormonal changes, especially during the first and second trimesters and after childbirth.
 Exercise, maintaining a healthy weight, and avoiding certain spicy foods, caffeine, and alcohol can lessen pregnancy-related hot flashes.